 What Will Happen If I Default on My Credit Cards?

-Fees and Interest Accumulate
+Late Fees and Interest Accumulate

 Even after you catch up, the penalty rate will remain in effect until you've made six consecutive payments on time.
 After that, the interest rate must go down for your existing balance but can remain in effect for new purchases.
 If you have multiple credit cards with the same credit card company, those interest rates may increase, too.